 - Religious, political and sexual attitudes (remember it when you engage in debates with politicians on Facebook – their walls are open for data scraping).

-- Risk behaviors that can damage your reputation in relation to e.g. banks and insurance companies.
+- Risk behavior that can damage your reputation in relation to e.g. banks and insurance companies.

 Alternative Social Media